Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 This information is compiled, integrated and analyzed as part of the process of producing physical flow estimates.

-Major suppliers of data within Statistics Canada are the Industry Accounts Division and the Environment, Energy and Transportation Statistics Division.
-Environment and Climate Change Canada and Natural Resources Canada are the main external data providers.
+Major suppliers of data within Statistics Canada are the Environment Accounts and Statistics Division and the Industry Accounts Division.
+Environment and Climate Change Canada is the main external data providers, with supplementary data sourced from other publicly available alternative data sources.
 More details on data sources are provided in the estimation section below.

 This methodology does not apply.

-In the process of preparing statistical estimates, data from various sources are confronted, analyzed by subject-matter experts, and used to compile estimates that are consistent with other estimates in the CSNA to provide a valid and coherent statistical picture of the subject matter.
-Consistency is a key feature of the statistics produced by the CSNA and the PFA.
+In the process of preparing statistical estimates, data from various sources are confronted, analyzed by subject-matter experts, and used to compile estimates that are consistent with other estimates in the Canadian System of National Accounts (CSNA) to provide a valid and coherent statistical picture of the subject matter.
+Consistency is a key feature of the statistics produced by the CSNA and the Physical flow accounts.
 Data in physical units of measure are confronted with the CSNA's monetary estimates to ensure this consistency.
 This integration process can lead to revisions to both the physical and the monetary source data, and helps improve the quality of both the source data and the resulting accounts.

 In general, energy surveys provide the data for large energy consumers.
 Where consumption data in physical units is not available, estimates are made based on expenditure data in the supply and use tables.

 Data for mining, oil and gas extraction are benchmarked to the RESD totals with additional data added for energy transformation and producer consumption.
-Detailed fuel consumption data for the mining industries are taken from the Census of Mines produced by Natural Resources Canada.
+Detailed fuel consumption data for the mining industries are taken from the Annual Mineral Production Survey produced by Statistics Canada.

 Data for agriculture and construction are taken directly from the RESD and distributed across the various sub-industries according to the fuel expenditure data contained in the supply and use tables.